A Gersten complex on real schemes: Scheiderer's theorems revisited

+Here every point $x\in X^{(0)}$ is a generic point of $X$, and therefore there is a canonical trivialization of $\omega_{x/X}$.

-By sheafifying the complex~\eqref{eq:Sch2.2}, one gets the following result: \begin{corollary} Let $X$ be an excellent regular scheme and let $\mathcal{F}$ be a locally constant constructible sheaf on $X_r$.
-Then there is a canonical resolution of $\mathcal{F}$ by acyclic sheaves:
+By Lemma~\ref{lm:sch22}, sheafifying the map~\eqref{eq:cousmap} gives the following result: \begin{corollary} Let $X$ be an excellent regular scheme and let $\mathcal{F}$ be a locally constant constructible sheaf on $X_r$.
+Then there is a resolution of $\mathcal{F}$ by acyclic sheaves:

 \end{corollary}